dannitheo/resume/README.md

 Experience hiring in the business areas: Operations, Commercial, Corporate, Data, Product and Tech with knowledge of public and private companies.

-Volunteer at Institute Row my Rhumb an organization that lovely work for the inclusion of children and teenagers with disability in the practice of sports in my free time.
+Volunteer at Institute Row my Rhumb an organization that lovely work for the inclusion of children and teenagers with disability in the practice of sports in my free time I play aquatics sports.

-Now I studying Sign language and developing HR projects on the GitHub community.
+Now I studying sign language and developing HR projects on the GitHub community.

 ## about me
 Prononous (Ela/Ella/She)